-Park Square and Park Crescent Gardens are two of the grandest gardens at Regent's Park and two of the larger communal garden squares in London.
-Designed by John Nash, they retain most of their original layout and have been managed since 1824 by the Crown Estate Paving Commission.
-A particular highlight is the Nursemaids’ Tunnel, an early pedestrian underpass connecting Park Square to Park Crescent.
-Two splendid plane trees, believed to have been planted in 1817 to mark the 1815 Allied victory at Waterloo, dominate Park Crescent.
-Other distinctive trees include a tulip tree (Liriodendron tulipifera) and weeping silver lime (Tilia tomentosa ‘Petiolaris’).
+Park Square and Park Crescent Gardens are two of Regent's Park's grandest gardens and two of London's larger communal garden squares.
+Designed by John Nash and managed since 1824 by the Crown Estate Paving Commission, they retain most of their original layout.
+The Grade II listed Nursemaids’ Tunnel, built in 1821, is an early example of a pedestrian subway and among the earliest surviving in London connecting Park Square to Park Crescent.
+Two splendid plane trees, planted in 1817 to mark the 1815 Allied victory at Waterloo, dominate Park Crescent.
+Other distinctive trees include a tulip (Liriodendron tulipifera) and weeping silver lime (Tilia tomentosa ‘Petiolaris’).